Osaka Area Guide: Things to Do In Osaka

-Quirky museum dedicated to one of Japan's most popular institutions - instant ramen - and its inventor Momofuku Ando.
+The Instant Ramen Museum is quirky museum dedicated to one of Japan's most popular institutions - instant ramen - and its inventor Momofuku Ando.
 Ando brought cup noodles to the world in 1958.
 There's a replica of the great man's workshop shack and everything else you need to know about the man and his product.
 Admission free.
 Closed Tuesdays.
 Access from Ikeda Station on the Hankyu-Takarazuka Line.

 Housed in a futuristic dome, the Osaka Maritime Museum in the Osaka port district traces the importance of the sea in the commercial history of Osaka as well as the many rivers and canals in a city once known as "the Venice of the East".
 There are exhibits of figureheads and maritime art.
 Access from Cosmo Square subway station.
 Closed Monday.